jamesplease/fi-calc-guide/src/configuration/initial-portfolio.md

 constant over time.
 You may disable this by unchecking the "Rebalance portfolio annually" checkbox.

-In the future, FI Calc will support "glide path" allocations, where your asset allocation changes over time.
-However, this is not currently an option.
+In the future, FI Calc will support "glide path" allocations, in which your asset allocation changes over time.